ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 There is also space to list other important team details, such as the Sideline Staff permanently hired, the number of team re-rolls bought and how many Dedicated Fans follow the team, as well as the team type, name and the name of the coach.

-finaly, the Team Draft list contains spaces to record how many gold pieces the team has in its Treasury (see [page 35](./rules_and_regulations.md#treasury)) and the total value of the team when all of the players, Sideline Staff, team re-rolls and player advances are accounted for.
+Finally, the Team Draft list contains spaces to record how many gold pieces the team has in its Treasury (see [page 35](./rules_and_regulations.md#treasury)) and the total value of the team when all of the players, Sideline Staff, team re-rolls and player advances are accounted for.

 ### GAME RECORD SHEET